denvitko/Exploring-Quantum-Theory-with-Qubits/RABI-Oscillation/README.md

 \end{pmatrix}
 $$

+* We used IBM Quantum Computer with 5 qubits named Manila
+* Each circuit was ran for 8192 shots

 ## Project Outcomes

 * We successfully reproduced Rabi oscillations in IBM-Q
 * It shows good agreement with theoretical predictions prior to error mitigation
 * After error mitigation the agreement is excellent